 is the error between the simulated and measured output.
 During estimation,

 Nonlinear least squares,

-cost function by changing the parameter values.
-The following figure
+by changing the parameter values.
+The following figure displays the

 Examine the simulated response plot to see how well the simulated output matches the measured output.
 The experiment plot shows that the output simulated using the estimated parameters is close to the measured outputs.